 Support: some individuals in recovery may feel more at ease at a social gathering if they have someone in recovery with them.
 This type of buddy system allows them to have someone they can rely upon and talk to if they feel triggered or need to leave a particular situation.

-No matter how prepared a family may be for a recovering loved one to attend a family gathering, sometimes it just doesn’t matter.
+No matter how prepared a family may be for a recovering addict during the holidays, sometimes it just doesn’t matter.
 While there are effective relapse-prevention steps that can be taken, if an addict is determined to use, there is often nothing that can be done.
 What happens if the recovering person relapses?
 If a relapse occurs it is imperative that it is addressed.
 There are several steps you should take if this occurs:

 Address the issue: the relapse must be addressed.
 Confronting the individual without the use of shame or guilt is the most effective way to address the relapse.

 AA or NA Meeting: offering to take the addict to an AA or NA meeting so they can receive support from others in recovery.
 Often during the holiday season, there are more AA and NA meetings available due to the stressors surrounding the season.

 Contacting their sponsor: it may be a good idea to contact their sponsor or encourage the struggling addict to contact their sponsor and inform them of what occurred.